 These reports let you collect and compare general statistics on content.

 To view the reports:.
-To go to a report on specific content, click the name of the content.
+To go to a report on specific materials, click the name of the material.

 What reports can be used for